audungk/coding-standards/objc/README.md

 ```

 The complextiy of the predicate will obviously change based on the number of keys and values to replace.
 While it is unarguable that the first example will throw compiler errors if the datamodel changes, it should be your responsibility as a developer to test the application for potential errors after a data model change.
 You should either create a fetchrequest that's stored in the CoreData model-file, or store the predicates with dynamic keypaths inside the model-files (Also know as "Fat Model" or MVVM, see section about Architecture for further details)

+### MagicalRecord

+MagicalRecord uses some more advanced designpatterns for solving multi-threaded core data code.
+There are some bugs in the current version, that are not very well documented, so unless you are familiar with the basics of core data, we advice you to stay away from using a 3rd-party library entirely, and rely on using a singlethreaded managedobjectcontext for persistent storage.

 ### ReactiveCocoa